AndrewJBateman/angular-tutorial-recipe-shopping/README.md

-# Angular Tutorial Recipe Shopping
+# :zap: Angular Tutorial Recipe Shopping

-An Angular 8 project to display a list of recipes and to store the data in a google Firestore database with full Create, Read, Update and Delete functionality from the UI.
+* An Angular 8 project to display a list of recipes and to store the data in a google Firestore database with full Create, Read, Update and Delete functionality from the UI.

 *** Note: to open web links in a new window use: _ctrl+click on link_**

-## Table of contents
+## :page_facing_up: Table of contents

 * [General info](#general-info)
 * [Screenshots](#screenshots)